Electronic waste: European Union directives on e-waste

-For gas and discharged lamps, 80% shall be recycled.

-In 2021, the European Commission proposed the implementation of a standardization – for iterations of USB-C – of phone charger products after commissioning two impact assessment studies and a technology analysis study.
-Regulations like this may reduce electronic waste by small but significant amounts as well as, in this case, increase device-interoperability, convergence and convenience for consumers while decreasing resource-needs and redundancy.
+In 2021, the European Commission proposed implementing a standardization for iterations of USB-C in phone charger products, following the commissioning of two impact assessment studies and a technology analysis study.
+Regulations like this may reduce electronic waste by small but significant amounts and, in this case, increase device interoperability, convergence, and consumer convenience while decreasing resource needs and redundancy.
 The regulations were passed in June 2022, mandating that all phones sold in the EU to have USB-C charging ports by late 2024.

 International agreements

 A report by the United Nations Environment Management Group lists key processes and agreements made by various organizations globally in an effort to manage and control e-waste.
-Details about the policies could be retrieved in the links below.
+Details about the policies can be found at the links below.